osm2pgsql-dev/osm2pgsql/README.md

 * update the database from OSM change files and replication diffs
 * usable for importing a small geographic area on a tiny laptop up to importing the whole world on a large server machine
-* runs on Linux, Windows and MacOS
+* runs on Linux, macOS, Windows and FreeBSD
 * [and more](https://osm2pgsql.org/about/features/)

 ## Installing